 If you would like to submit a blog post for consideration, please email email@example.com

-[6 min watch] In this skin cancer update, Professor Giuseppe Argenziano discusses the best practice for patient follow-up, especially for patients with multiple moles.
-Continue reading “Skin Cancer Update with Prof Giuseppe Argenziano [December 2018]”
+In this month’s skin cancer update video, Professor Giuseppe Argenziano discusses differential diagnoses for lesions on the scalp, especially in elderly people.
+Continue reading “[4 min watch] Skin Cancer Update with Prof Giuseppe Argenziano [October 2019]”

 Digitisation has become an indispensable part of medicine, and systems like total body photography and artificial intelligence can now support doctors in some medical fields with the same precision as an expert.
 For example, new systems are becoming available that aid physicians in the rapid detection of new, altered and malignant moles.
 Continue reading “[5 min read] Skin cancer diagnosis: Artificial intelligence and full-body photography”